OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-api-requirement-sets.md

 ## How to use Excel requirement sets at runtime and in the manifest

 > [!NOTE]
-> This section assumes that you are familiar with the overview of requirement sets at [Office versions and requirement sets](../../develop/office-versions-and-requirement-sets.md) and [Specify Office applications and API requirements](../../develop/specify-office-hosts-and-api-requirements.md).
+> This section assumes you're familiar with the overview of requirement sets at [Office versions and requirement sets](../../develop/office-versions-and-requirement-sets.md) and [Specify Office applications and API requirements](../../develop/specify-office-hosts-and-api-requirements.md).

 Requirement sets are named groups of API members.
 An Office Add-in can perform a runtime check or use requirement sets specified in the manifest to determine whether an Office application supports the APIs that the add-in needs.